vishnubharath/RBC_DynamicSearch/README.md

 To run the unit test, please exicute the below command.
 Please not that the app is designed to run on Java 1.7.

 mvn test

-Please make necessary changes to the records.csv and records.xml to test different scenarios.